-2. The consumer should be aware of the MRP of the channel and irrespective to his place of residence whether metropolitan city or village and whichever platform he chooses to receive his signal the price to him should be well publicized and uniform across India.
-The consumer should not be left to the mercy of MSO or LCO to define the MRP of a particular channel.
+- 1. Consumer should have complete & unambiguous option to choose the channels he want to watch, which was the intent of the legislature and none of the stakeholders should be in a position to circumvent that. - 2.
+The consumer should be aware of the MRP of the channel and irrespective to his place of residence whether metropolitan city or village and whichever platform he choose to receive his signal the price to him should be well publicised and uniform across india.